AP Interview: Congo leader says nothing can prevent election

 The opposition coalition called for a nationwide “ghost town” strike on Friday but urged supporters to remain calm.

-In the AP interview, Congo’s president also sounded defiant in the face of international pressure over the election, which has been delayed since late 2016.
+In the AP interview, Congo’s president also sounded defiant in the face of international pressure over the election, delayed since late 2016.
 Kabila’s foreign minister on Thursday ordered the European Union ambassador to leave the country within 48 hours, citing EU sanctions on Kabila’s preferred successor , Emmanuel Ramazani Shadary.

 Shadary, a former interior minister, is under an EU asset freeze and travel ban for obstructing Congo’s electoral process and for a crackdown against protesters angry over the long-delayed vote.
-The EU prolonged the sanctions earlier this month after Congo’s foreign minister pleaded with EU foreign policy chief Federica Mogherini to lift the sanctions, even for a “probationary period.”
+The EU prolonged the sanctions this month after Congo’s foreign minister pleaded with EU foreign policy chief Federica Mogherini to lift them, even for a “probationary period.”

-An EU spokesperson on Friday called Congo’s order “completely unjustified,” adding that “on the eve of very challenging elections” such a decision was counterproductive.
-The statement noted that Congo’s neighbors in an urgent meeting this week had condemned violence and called for orderly elections.
+An EU spokesperson on Friday called Congo’s order “completely unjustified” and counterproductive “on the eve of very challenging elections.”
+The statement noted that Congo’s neighbors in an urgent meeting this week had condemned violence and called for an orderly vote.

 Kabila, when asked what advice he had for his successor, replied: “The biggest recommendation is that he listen to the voice of the Congolese and not follow that of the United States, Europe or elsewhere.”